Why Egil's Saga is not describing Brunanburh

 One possibility that has to be considered is whether Egil’s Saga and Malmesbury have different narratives of Brunanburh because one or the other are fictional.
 There are reasons to question both of them.

 Egil’s Saga is a Norse saga, not a history book.
-They are all inherently fallible, part fantasy part fiction, albeit based around historical events.
-They were passed down by word of mouth for 200 years before being recorded, which makes them notoriously unreliable about English history and English names.
+Sagas are all inherently fallible, part fantasy part fiction, albeit based around historical events.
+They were passed down by word of mouth for 200 years before being recorded, which makes them notoriously unreliable about English dates and names.
 Of course, they made mistakes, and it was perfectly acceptable to tart up the events to make them more exciting or more glorious.
 We are sceptical about core parts of Egil’s Saga’s narrative, especially Æthelstan’s challenge and the pre-arranged hazelled battlefield, which sound far too Norse for Anglo-Saxon Æthelstan.
-But we trust the rest.
+But we trust the core narrative.
 It was written by Snorri Sturluson, who is a famous and trusted skald.
 Its battle narrative sounds right for the period.
-The geography, and the geographic details have a ring of truth.
-Its chronology matches the established Norse chronology, and the established English chronology, as long as one accepts it is describing a battle in 927 not Brunanburh.
+He had no incentive to alter the geographic details.
+His chronology matches the established Norse chronology, and the established English chronology, as long as one accepts its battle is not Brunanburh.

 There are reasons to be sceptical about Malmesbury too.
 His account contains some seriously unreliable information about Brunanburh.
 It has a passage about Olaf sneaking into the English camp disguised as a minstrel which is implausibly similar to his earlier story about Alfred doing this to scout Guthrum’s camp.
 It contains a section about the miraculous appearance of a sword by divine intervention, which does not help its credibility.
 He claims that one of his sources was an early poem that he had just found – 200 years after the battle - then promptly re-lost.
 Even so, we trust its engagement narrative because, as Michael Wood says, his source is critical of Æthelstan’s slow response to Olaf’s invasion.
 No one, especially someone living at Malmesbury Abbey, would dare invent anything so seditious.